NTAP/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 : Size of the cwnd in segments just before the cwnd is reduced in the last congestion event

-W_last_max:
-: Last value of W_max in segments before W_max is updated for the current congestion event

 K:
 : The time period in seconds it takes to increase the current congestion window size to W_max